backmarket-oss/kube-transition-metrics/internal/statistics/README.md

 ## Overview

-The Pod life-cycle statistics are collection, processing, and exported as JSON data to `stderr`.
+This module handles the collection, processing, and exportation of Pod life-cycle statistics in JSON format to `stderr`.
-These logs can be parsed by a log processing pipeline such as ELK or DataDog.
+These logs can be integrated with log processing pipelines like ELK or DataDog.
-Debug and informative logs are mixed with metrics, and can be differentiated by the presence of a top-level `kube_transition_metric_type`.
+Distinguish metric logs from debug and informative logs by the presence of a top-level `kube_transition_metric_type`.

-## Structure
+## Log Structure

-All logs include a top-level `level` key, one of: `debug`, `info`, `warn`, `error`, or `panic`.
+All logs include a top-level `level` key, which can be: `debug`, `info`, `warn`, `error`, or `panic`.

-Logs with the top-level `kube_transition_metric_type` key contain metrics about pod life-cycle.
+Logs with the `kube_transition_metric_type` key contain metrics about the pod life-cycle.
-The `kube_transition_metrics` key contains a dictionary of metrics in such logs.
+The key `kube_transition_metrics` contains a dictionary of metrics within these logs.

-There are 3 `kube_transition_metric_type`s:
+There are three `kube_transition_metric_type`s:

-* `pod`: metrics about pod life-cycle.
+- `pod`: Metrics about pod life-cycle.
-* `container`: metrics about container life-cycle.
+- `container`: Metrics about container life-cycle.
-* `image_pull`: metrics about Docker/OCI image pulls.
+- `image_pull`: Metrics related to Docker/OCI image pulls.

-All metric logs additionally have the `kube_namespace` and `pod_name` keys at the top level, with the respective Kubernetes namespace and Pod name assocaited with the metric.
+All metric logs have the `kube_namespace` and `pod_name` keys at the top level, which represent the Kubernetes namespace and Pod name associated with the metric.
-The `container` and `image_pull` metric logs will additionally have the `container_name` key set at the top level.
+The `container` and `image_pull` metric logs also include the `container_name` key.

-Metric values are only set once, and are nonexistent before the information is available.
+Metrics are set once and will not be available until the information is recorded.

-The metrics available for each type are as follows:
+The available metrics for each type are as follows:

 ### `pod` metrics